Charlestone/cmps142-assignment4/README.txt

 Next, we are going to clarify certain aspects of our implementation for a Logistic Regression classifier.

 - General
-	For the whole implementation we are going to consider as positive instances those who belong to the spam class (label 1).

 - LogisticRegression.java

 - LogisticRegression_withBias.java